 While Google Sheets does support a lot of third-party add-ins, these are not as powerful as the ones that Excel has.

 So, if you are looking for advanced functionalities and add-ins, you’re better off using Excel.

 Winner: Google Sheets

 This is not about the tool’s current functionalities but how it releases new functions and functionalities to the existing customers.

 If you use Excel 2016 or prior versions, the only way to get new functionalities is by upgrading to the next version, which would mean that you would have to pay for another Excel version.

 But with Microsoft 365, Excel has gone the Google sheets way.

-In this article, I have tried to compare Google Sheets and Excel focussing on things that matter to the users.
+In this article, I have tried to compare Google Sheets and Excel, focussing on things that matter to the users.

-If you looking for a good enough spreadsheet tool to start with (without a lot of bells and whistles and advanced functionalities), you can start with Google sheets.
+If you are looking for a good enough spreadsheet tool to start with (without a lot of bells and whistles and advanced functionalities), you can start with Google sheets.

-And if you’re ready to invest some money get more power and data analysis functionalities, you should go for Excel in Microsoft 365.
+And if you’re ready to invest some money to get more power and data analysis functionalities, you should go for Excel in Microsoft 365.